 The Eviction Defense Collaborative seeks an enthusiastic individual to join our team in fighting for tenant rights and preventing homelessness.
 As a staff attorney you will work with a team of attorneys, interns, and volunteers in assisting tenants in fighting their eviction lawsuits.
 We are looking for someone with a passion for helping tenants, and individuals who can speak an additional language will be strongly considered.
+We will also consider hiring someone who is waiting on their bar results.
 While prior landlord-tenant experience is helpful, it is not required — we will train the right person.

 The Eviction Defense Collaborative (EDC) provides legal assistance, advocacy and representation to predominately low-income and indigent tenants in San Francisco who are being evicted.
 We assist by educating tenants about the legal process, advising them of their options, drafting responsive their legal documents, providing referrals to assist them in fighting their evictions, negotiating legal settlements and representing them at trial.
 The EDC also administers one-time rental assistance grants and loans through our RADCo program to help tenants who are behind in their rent to pay the rent and stay in their homes.
 The work at the EDC is made possible by a dedicated staff and many volunteers from local schools and the community.
 The work environment at the EDC is collegial, rather than having a rigid hierarchy of job positions, and we work as a team to assist the tenants who seek our help.
 Please see our website, evictiondefense.org for more information.

 Compensation: Competitive Non-Profit Salary (DOE).
 This is an exempt position.

 - Anniversary increase after the first and second year of employment

 - Health, dental, vision, long term disability, and short term disability coverage

 - Vacation accrual rate starts at 2 weeks in first year of employment and increases at the second and third anniversary